 How Much Does 1TB of Cloud Storage Cost?

-Although prices vary by provider, you can expect to spend around $4-$5/month for 1TB of storage.
+Although 1 TB cloud storage price vary by provider, you can expect to spend around $4 to $5 per month for 1TB of storage.

 Where Can I Store 1TB of Data Online?